-How to Use Quizzes to Generate Leads and Increase Sales
+How to Generate Leads and Increase Sales with Quizzes

 Quizzes -- they’re becoming more and more common these days, and you’ve probably seen them frequently appearing on Facebook posts or on your Twitter feed.
 Maybe you’ve even seen the occasional quiz on LinkedIn or in your email inbox.
 If you aren’t familiar with quizzes, don’t worry: we’ll have you up to speed in no time.

 They often seem silly or useless, but quizzes can be a lot more powerful than they look.
 In fact, quizzes are so important that if you’re not using them, you’re losing out big time on potential leads, sales, and growth.

 For example, let’s take a look at a recent Quantcast traffic chart of entertainment news website Zimbio.
 On January 15, Zimbio’s “Which Disney Princess Are You?” quiz went live (and viral soon after).
 Here’s how the quiz impacted their website views.

 Yet despite their proven lead generation value, quizzes remain largely overlooked.
 Most businesses either don’t recognize their worth or they’re just not sure how to get started.
 According to Demand Marketing, content marketing costs 62% less than traditional marketing, but it’s imperative to hone in on the most effective means of reaching your desired audience through content.